What is mpox?

 - Prolonged face-to-face contact.

-Monkeypox symptoms usually start within 3 weeks of exposure to the virus.
-Monkeypox can be spread from the time symptoms start until the rash has healed, all scabs have fallen off, and a fresh layer of skin has formed.
+Mpox symptoms usually start within 3 weeks of exposure to the virus.
+Mpox can be spread from the time symptoms start until the rash has healed, all scabs have fallen off, and a fresh layer of skin has formed.
 This can take several weeks.
-You may experience all or only a few of the symptoms of monkeypox:
+You may experience all or only a few of the symptoms of mpox:

 - Muscle aches and backache